INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

-If you suspect that you have been implanted against your will, I highly recommend reading the following forum thread: https://forum.dangerousthings.com/t/so-you-think-youve-been-implanted-against-your-will/64
+If you suspect that you have been implanted against your will, reading the following forum thread is highly recommend: https://forum.dangerousthings.com/t/so-you-think-youve-been-implanted-against-your-will/64

 </details>